jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 additional features as a result of your efforts.
-Below is a partial list of contributors (in alphabetical order) who sent substantial patches, test cases, bug reports, suggestions, helped with packaging, etc.  See the [GitHub contributors graph][cg] and the commit log for more details.
+Below is a partial list of contributors (in alphabetical order) who sent substantial patches, test cases, bug reports, suggestions, helped with packaging, etc.  See the [GitHub contributors graph](https://github.com/jrblevin/markdown-mode/graphs/contributors) and the commit log for more details.

 <!--